lynnlangit/gcp-essentials/5_ci_cd/5a_Container Registries/README.md

-## GCP Registries
+## GCP Container Registries

-GCP includes two registries - Artifact Registry and Container Registry.
+GCP includes two types of container registries - Artifact Registry and Container Registry.
 The [linked article](https://cloud.google.com/blog/products/devops-sre/artifact-registry-is-ga) and graphic (shown below) summarizes feature differences.

 From the GCP docs..."*As the **evolution of Container Registry**, Artifact Registry is a single place for your organization to manage container images and language packages (such as docker, maven and npm)...it is designed to be simple to integrate it with your CI/CD tooling to set up automated pipelines.*"